mikedesu/redking/README.md

 ```

 See `test1_setup.sh`, `test1.sh`, etc. for examples of interaction at the moment.
-The intent is to automate a lot of what is being done there right now.
+The intent is to automate a lot of what is being done there right now

 -----